lockss/lockss-rtd-manual/docs/upgrading/index.rst

 Update the LOCKSS Installer
 ---------------------------

 The official way to download the LOCKSS Installer is now through the LOCKSS Downloader, rather than cloning the LOCKSS Installer as a Git project as in previous releases.
+However, advanced users may continue to use :program:`git` if they wish (see :doc:`/appendix/git-downloader` for instructions).

 Move the existing 2.0-alpha4 LOCKSS Installer out-of-the-way: